MFMummtaz/Drone-based-SLAM-in-Isaacsim-Software/README.md

 ---

 ## 🛠️ Checking
-Import and run simulation of the usd file inside of the /SLAM-LIDAR folder to test whether the drone .USD file already working or not
+Import and run simulation of the new usd file inside of the /SLAM-LIDAR folder by importing the .usd file inside of those folder within the Isaacsim app.

 ---